hww/varp_art_manager/README.md

 ## ArtPrimitive Class

 The example of ArtPrimitive class below.
-This class allow to mark object as the one on art category
+This class associate the game object with one of art groups and categories.

 ```C#
 public class ArtPrimitive : MonoBehaviour